Travel Apps That Actually Help While You Are Abroad

 AI Concierge Services

 Some apps now offer AI-powered recommendations that learn from your behavior.
-Rate enough restaurants and the suggestions become personalized.
-Log activities and it stops suggesting things you’ve already done.
+Rate enough restaurants and the suggestions become genuinely personalized rather than generic “top things to do” lists.
+Log activities and it stops suggesting places you’ve already visited.
+The technology works better than it did two years ago and continues improving.

 Battery Reality